How Often To Water Pepper Plants – Pepper Watering Tips

 • Are you growing it indoors?

-For example, a 10 gallon planter pot will take much longer to dry out than a 1 gallon sized pot.
-And in general, in-ground plants will take much longer to dry out than potted plants.
+For example, a 10 gallon planter pot will take longer to dry out than a 1 gallon sized pot.
+And in general, in-ground plants will take much longer to dry out than potted plants (especially when they’re properly mulched).

 If you’re unsure, try using a cheap moisture meter like this one on Amazon to get an instant read on the soil’s moisture level.
 While they aren’t always accurate, it can help you get a read on deep soil moisture.

 Tip: Water deeply and less frequently.
-Allowing the soil to dry between waterings encourages deeper root growth, leading to an overall healthier plant.
+Allowing the soil to dry between waterings encourages deeper root growth, leading to an overall healthier root system and plant.

 Use mulch to water less often